Each year, the Committee on Admissions selects a class about 270 students from an applicant pool of approximately 11,000.

 Profile of Matriculated Students

-The members of the 2018 entering class came from 103 different undergraduate schools, 32 states and the District of Columbia and six other countries.
+The members of the 2020 entering class came from 94 different undergraduate schools, and are from 32 states and six other countries.
 A profile of the matriculated students includes the following:

 - 50% female

 The Committee on Admissions would like to interview every applicant; however, the volume of applications keeps us from doing so.
-Each year, we invite approximately 800 applicants to schedule an interview on campus.
+Each year, we invite approximately 800 applicants to schedule an interview.
 The interview helps us determine which applicants will most likely benefit from our program, and is a requirement for acceptance.

 The interview serves several purposes:

 - Information from the application can be verified and clarified

 - The applicant can explain unique aspects of the application

 - The applicant can become better acquainted with the medical school

 Sidney Kimmel Medical College is committed to providing equal educational and employment opportunities for all persons, without regard to race, color, national and ethnic origin, religion, sex, age, disability, sexual orientation or veteran's status.
 The diversity in our student body is one of the many things which has continued to make Thomas Jefferson University a special place.